SalmanMujtaba/Three-Column-Responsive-Card/README.md

 # ThreeColumnCardChallenge

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.2.5.
-The project is for the coding challenge: https://www.frontendmentor.io/challenges/3column-preview-card-component-pH92eAR2-.
+The project is for the [coding challenge](https://www.frontendmentor.io/challenges/3column-preview-card-component-pH92eAR2-) which can be found [here](https://three-column-responsive-card-bpcwyp1qp-salmanmujtaba.vercel.app/).
 The responsive design has been followed to graceful drop to the smaller view size.

 ## Development server